 Alaska Department of Commerce, Community, and Economic Development (DCCED) - Division of Community and Regional Affairs

 Grants to Alaska municipal governments for community development projects that enhance the quality of life for low and moderate income individuals.
-The deadline to submit a Notice of Intent to apply is October 6.
 Applicants are expected to consult with program staff prior to applying.
-Special emphasis is placed on projects in rural Alaska.
+Special emphasis is placed on projects for low-income residents in rural Alaska.

-The State of Alaska has chosen to only consider projects that principally benefit low- and moderate income persons.
+The State of Alaska has chosen to only consider projects that principally benefit persons of low and moderate income.

 The following objectives guide the distribution and use of funds:

 - Potential for long-term positive impact and increase in community self-sufficiency